incense and sheba baby

 And a clip from Ghost Dog with Whitaker and RZA:

 This Dodge Ram 250 van belongs to a sweet old man named Jackson in Bed-Stuy.
 He’s the nicest guy you’d ever want to meet and always has a kind word or blessing for you.
 During the warmer months of the year he sells watermelons and house plants and when the temperatures begin to drop he moves on to pumpkins, Christmas trees, and poinsettias.
 Jackson has always wanted to drive down to Mardi Gras in a big Cadillac so I might take him up on his offer to ride down with him one day.
-It will be our version of Easy Rider except without the motorcycles, hippies, whores and shotgun-toting rednecks.
+It will be our version of Easy Rider except without the motorcycles, hippies, and shotgun-toting figures.
 The famous café scene (see clip below) from that movie was filmed in Morganza, LA and features a local cast that were all friends with my family.
 In fact my uncle was married to Girl #5 (in the green dress), Cynthia Grezaffi.
 Word is that Dennis Hopper invited the girls back to his Capitol House hotel room in Baton Rouge to smoke weed.
 That didn’t go over too well with the sheriff much like in the scene from the movie.
 Easy Rider has always been a favorite film of mine especially because of the Louisiana locations and as a child we would always pass by that iconic café on the way to my grandmother’s house.

 Below the Capitol House (now the Heidelberg Hotel) in Baton Rouge, LA